Polkadot-Blockchain-Academy/pba-content/syllabus/0-Miscellaneous/0-Security/3-infra-security_slides.md

 **What stops the appocalypse**: an attacker needs write permissions to push, which is defined by credentials from the code storage.

-**But the attacker still can play** around PullRequests, mix forged/non-forged commits, etc.
+But the attacker still can play around Pull Requests, mix forged/non-forged commits, etc.

 ---